10 Cool Things to do in Nuuk Greenland

 10. Try Authentic Greenlandic Food

-Nuuk a growing culinary scene, where local ingredients with both Scandinavian and Inuit origins are fused with international influences across the city.
-There are many great Greenlandic dishes to try, much of which revolves around the scarce meats and vegetables that could be fished, hunted and grown in this harsh land.
+Nuuk is a growing culinary scene, where local ingredients with both Scandinavian and Inuit origins are fused with international influences across the city.
+There are many great Greenlandic dishes to try, much of which revolve around the scarce meats and vegetables that could be fished, hunted, and grown in this harsh land.

 Anything from whale and seal, to muskox or even Thai, Chinese and Italian can be found in Nuuk.
 There are even, of course, a few bars and craft beer breweries to enjoy in the evenings.